streaming-video-technology-alliance/common-media-library/lib/README.md

 > **Warning**
 > This library has moved to a new org!
-The NPM org has changed from `svta.org` to `svta` Please use [@svta/common-media-library](https://github.com/streaming-video-technology-alliance/common-media-library).
-This org will be deleted in the future.
+The NPM org has changed from `svta.org` to `svta` Please use [@svta/common-media-library](https://www.npmjs.com/package/@svta/common-media-library).
+The `svta.org` NPM org will be deleted in the future.

 # common-media-library
 A common library for media playback in JavaScript